alessandrolandra/MFCS/README.md

 <h3 align="center">MFCS21</h3>

   <p align="center">
-    Electronic flight control system for the moth class sailboat developed by Polito Sailing Team
+    Electronic flight control system for the moth class sailboat to be mounted on a skiff developed by Polito Sailing Team
     <br />
     <a href="https://github.com/SoC-Arch-polito/mfcs21"><strong>Explore the docs »</strong></a>
     <br />